Leave in the private sector

 Can you postpone your untaken paid leave after May 31?

-Paid leave shall be earned at the rate of 2,5 working days per month of actual work, during a reference period fixed at 1er June of the previous year to May 31 of the current year, according to the ordinary law.
+Paid leave shall be earned at the rate of 2.5 working days per month of actual work, during a fixed reference period of 1er June of previous year to May 31 of current year, according to ordinary law.
 In principle, they must be taken before 31 May of the year following that period.

 Example :